ananchik/SearchOfAnomaliesWithAE/README.md

 4. Implementation of machine learning algorithms

 Based on the results obtained, it is possible to evaluate the effectiveness of the applicability of autoencoders in the search for anomalies in comparison with machine learning algorithms.

+Read the article with results we can here https://elibrary.ru/item.asp?id=49329869